What Exactly is Land Surveying?

-Land surveying is essentially a detailed inspection done to map out the features and boundaries of your land or property.
-It is a complex process requiring technical expertise and specialized equipment like software and GPS to get accurate measurements.
+Land surveying is essentially a detailed review performed to map out the features and boundaries of your land or property.
+It is a complex process requiring technical expertise and specialized equipment like GPS and associated software to get accurate measurements.

 To better understand what land surveying entails, check out this guide on different types of land surveys, the techniques used to conduct them, and the main benefits of getting these surveys done.